 40 Years of Experience

-Retirees around huge piggy bank with their insurance claimsERISA, or the Employee Retirement Income Security Act of 1974, is a complex set of regulations meant to protect employees with private industry health and retirement plans and savings.
-These set of regulations apply to common employee retirement plans like 401(k)s, 403(b)s and more.
-ERISA sets the minimum standards for pension plans and ensures that employers manage funds in the employees’ best interest.
+ERISA, or the Employee Retirement Income Security Act of 1974, is a complex set of regulations meant to protect employees with private industry health and retirement plans and savings.
+These set of regulations apply to common employee retirement plans like 401(k)s, 403(b)s, and more, along with welfare benefit plans such as health insurance.
+ERISA sets the minimum standards for pension plans and ensures that employers manage funds in the employees’ best interest under strict regulation.

 How Our ERISA Law Firm Can Help